Devices

 Cellular Devices

-- ST-300 / ST-300 Air: Cellular device with BLE chip
+- ST-300 / ST-300 Air – Hybrid cellular device with integrated BLE chip for dual-mode operation

 NFC Devices